On the Performance of Physical Layer Security for Continuous-Aperture Array (CAPA) Systems: Numerical Results

 {\figurename} {\ref{R_P}} illustrates the secrecy rate achieved by the CAPA with different aperture sizes as a function of the power budget.
 As observed, the derived closed-form expressions closely align with the simulation results, which validates the correctness of our previously derived results.
 For comparison, the secrecy rates achieved by MRT and ZF beamforming schemes are also presented.
 The results show that the proposed optimal current distribution yields better secrecy rate than both the MRT and ZF-based schemes.
 Moreover, as the transmit power increases, the secrecy rate achieved by MRT beamforming converges to a finite constant, while the rates achieved by ZF beamforming and the optimal current distribution increase monotonically.
 This demonstrates that the high-SNR slope for the MSR is greater than that achieved by MRT beamforming.

-From {\figurename} {\ref{R_P}}, it can be also observed that in the low-SNR regime, the secrecy rate achieved by MRT beamforming is nearly identical to that achieved by the optimal current distribution.
+From {\figurename} {\ref{R_P}}, we can also observe that in the low-SNR regime, the secrecy rate achieved by MRT beamforming is nearly identical to that achieved by the optimal current distribution.
 This is because, at low SNRs, Gaussian noise dominates over information leakage, making MRC beamforming more effective for enhancing the secrecy rate.
 In contrast, at high SNRs, the secrecy rate achieved by ZF beamforming closely approaches that of the optimal current distribution.
-This is because, in the high-SNR regime, information leakage becomes the dominant factor over Gaussian noise, making leakage cancellation essential for improving the secrecy rate.
+This is because information leakage becomes the dominant factor over Gaussian noise in the high-SNR regime, making leakage cancellation essential for improving the secrecy rate.
 These observations align with the discussions in Section \ref{Section: Asymptotic Analysis}.

 To further investigate the behavior of the MSR as the BS aperture size increases, we present the MSR as a function of $\left| \mathcal{A} \right|$ for both CAPA and SPDA in {\figurename} {\ref{R_size}}.
 It can be observed that as the aperture size grows, the MSRs increase and eventually approach their upper bounds, as indicated in \eqref{asyR_planar_capa} and \eqref{asy_SPDA}, which adheres to the principle of energy conservation.
-This observation verifies our discussions in \textbf{Remark~\ref{rem_finite}}.
-Additionally, the results in {\figurename} {\ref{R_size}} demonstrate that for the same aperture size, CAPA achieves superior secrecy performance compared to conventional SPDA.
+This observation verifies our discussions in \textbf{Remark~\ref{rem_finite}}. {Notably, although a larger aperture is able to improve the secrecy performance for CAPA systems, this comes at the cost of increased implementation complexity.
+Therefore, the aperture size must be carefully chosen to balance performance gains with implementation feasibility.} Additionally, the results in {\figurename} {\ref{R_size}} demonstrate that for the same aperture size, CAPA achieves superior secrecy performance compared to conventional SPDA.
 To further highlight the performance gap between CAPA and SPDA in terms of achievable MSR, we plot the MSR for SPDAs against the AOR in {\figurename} \ref{R_aor}.
 This graph illustrates the MSR for an SPDA gradually converges with that of a CAPA as the AOR approaches one, which corroborates the statements in \textbf{Remark~\ref{rem_aor}}.